joey-qytyku/vgb-project/docs/Spec.md

-# JQEM
+# JQx86

-JQEM is a dynamic recompiler that converts JQ-RISC code into native 32-bit binary in real time.
+JQx86 is a dynamic recompiler that converts JQ-RISC code into native 32-bit binary in real time.
 The generated code is not of optimizing C compiler quality, but runs much faster than direct interpretation for programs that do not overuse self-modifying code.

 ##  Concepts

-JQEM fetches a "block" of instructions, which is 4096 bytes long and in JQ-RISC, contains 2048 instructions (also 64 cache lines).
+JQx86 fetches a "block" of instructions, which is 4096 bytes long and in JQ-RISC, contains 2048 instructions (also 64 cache lines).
 This is stored in a page aligned space for processing.

 The recompiling code then converts the code into native code by direct translation to an exact equivalent.